kr55/azure-elastic-jobs-manager-docs/docs/create-elastic-job.md

 # Create Elastic Job agent resource in Azure

 {: .warning }
-This is a preview feature, so agree to preview terms before creating.
+Azure Elastic jobs is in public preview, so agree to preview terms before using this service.
 Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/elastic-jobs-overview?view=azuresql) for more details.

 Follow the steps below to create elastic jobs in Azure: